baltimoreheritage/places/kensett-house.md

 > The reason rents at buildings like Kensett House often are higher than the market is HUD's traditional way of writing contracts.
 HUD provided for annual inflation increases and took into account the administrative costs of participating in the program as well as the costs of upkeep.
 Also, sometimes HUD-subsidized rents are higher than rents in the same area because other buildings' rent values may not have increased at the same pace or have decreased.
 > The owners of Kensett House, for instance, have made more than $75,000 worth of capital improvements over the past three years to the facility, which is designated as an historical building.
 These upkeep costs are a little higher than average because strict rules must be followed when renovating historical properties, Campbell said.
 > Kensett House's owners have decided to participate in the voluntary demonstration program and may try to restructure the mortgage.
 Restructuring negotiations could take the full six months of the contract extension granted under the demonstration program, Campbell said.
-> ”We have to look at ... what is best for the partnership," Campbell said.
+> "We have to look at ... what is best for the partnership," Campbell said.

 In recent years, the Kensett House has struggled, selling at foreclosure on 10/23/2002 for $78,627.45 ([Source](http://portal.hud.gov/hudportal/documents/huddoc?id=pmplps.pdf)).
 At a meeting of the Mount Royal Improvement Association on April 13, 2004, the attendees discussed the Kennett House, as the [meeting minutes](http://www.boltonhill.org/mria/minutes/m_minutes04.htm) note: